Perstorp: Modernization of Sweden: 1860–1910

 Prior to the municipal reforms of 1862, Perstorp was, just as all local governments, based on a church parish and was integrated with the church.
 Following the municipal reforms, it became a part of the rural municipality of Perstorp.
 On 23 May 1935, the municipal community of Perstorp was established.

 20th Century

 Post-war Sweden

 In 1947, the rural municipality and the municipal community merged into the Perstorps Köping.
 With the 1971 municipal reforms, it became a part of one of the 290 Swedish municipalities, the Municipality of Perstorp.

 Until 1971, the village was part of the Norra Åsbo district court.
 From 1971 to 2001 it was part of the district court of Klippan, since 2001 it has been part of the district court of Helsingborg.

 Demography

 According to a 2015 statistic, there was a total population of 5 847 people, distributed over 576 hectares (5.76 km^{2}) within the Perstorp municipality.
-This amounts to ca. 10,15 people per hectare, or about one person per square kilometre.
+This amounts to ca. 10,15 people per hectare, or about 1000 people per square kilometre.